KilfaneDM/kilfane.github.io/README.md

 Am comfortable working on either Windows or Linux-Based Operating systems.

 # Projects
-Am currently working on an unnamed game as a side project, it is not very far along at the moment.
+I am currently working on an unnamed game as a side project, it is not very far along at the moment.
 In high school, I helped program a golf playing robot for a robotics competition at Acadia University; our team took 13th out of 50 teams.

 # Experience